timothy-cloudopsguy/gocd-yaml-config-plugin/README.md

 When you install this plugin, there are new settings that allow you to use an external git repo as a template library.
 These YAML templates must only contain `stages`.
 Those `stages` are read in and converted to pipelines with a new template parameter `template_from_repo:` in the originating pipeline.
 You can still use `template:` to use existing templates you have created or uploaded into GoCD as well.

-When you add a template git repo, it will checkout the branch you define in a temp folder and refresh/git pull that any time the `configuration repo` files are updated.
+When you add a template git repo in the Plugin Settings, it will checkout the branch you define in a temp folder and refresh/git pull that any time the `configuration repo` files are updated.
 This ensures you are up-to-date always.

+You can also override the default Plugin Settings repo with your own, by including the git repo path to your `template_from_repo` string.
+AND, you can specify the branch in there as well.
+Examples are below.

 The following items have been added to the plugin settings view to configure the new template repo:

 ![yaml pattern config](yaml_plugin_settings_new.png)

-Here is an example template, calling the new `template_from_repo:` option:
+Here is an example template, calling the new `template_from_repo:` option to read in a file from the default Plugins Settings repo:

 ```yaml
 environments: